whimc/Path-Generator/setup_update.md

 ```bash
 git clone git@github.com:whimc/Path-Generator.git --config core.sshCommand="ssh -i /location/to/private_ssh_key" path-generator
 ```
+Note: This assumes you have already generated an SSH key.
+If you currently do not have this set up, please refer to the **EC2 Setup Guide** below before running the git clone command.

 ## Python requirements
 Recent versions of Ubuntu come with Python 3 pre-installed. **Make sure the version is >= 3.10**.
 Install/update Python if this is not the case.